disneystreaming/smithy4s/modules/docs/src/03-protocols/04-deriving-cli.md

 ---

 - The Smithy4s Decline module provides the capability to derive a [Decline](https://ben.kirw.in/decline/) Cli for your service.
-- The cli generated will be in the form of a [CommandIOApp](https://ben.kirw.in/decline/effect.html)
+- The cli generated will be in the form of a [Command[F[Unit]]](https://ben.kirw.in/decline/usage.html#commands-and-subcommands) where F is the effect type of your service.
+- This module is written in [Tagless Final](https://okmij.org/ftp/tagless-final/) style and requires an F[] for which there is an instance of [cats.MonadThrow](https://typelevel.org/cats/api/cats/package$$MonadThrow$.html)
 - Let's revisit our HelloWorld smithy definition from the [Quickstart](../01-overview/02-quickstart.md)

 ```kotlin